parbasu/parbasu.github.io/README.md

 $\textbf{Definition}$ Let $X$ be random variable.
 If $X$ is discrete, we say that $c$ is a **mode** of $X$ if it maximizes the probability mass function, that is, $P(X=c) \geq P(X=x)$ for all $x$.
 If $X$ is continuous, we say that $c$ is a mode of $X$ if it maximizes the probability density function, that is, $f(c) \geq f(x)$ for all $x$.

-For a continuous random variable, this is basically saying the values in a small interval around $c$ have that the highest probability of occurring.
+For a continuous random variable, this is basically saying that the values in a small interval around $c$ have that the highest probability of occurring.
 For the discrete case, this is just the classical definition of the mode.

 **Bonus: Mean Squared Error and Mean Absolute Error**

-This section deserves an entirely seperate blog post, still I will mention the following very important results.
+This section deserves an entirely seperate blog post, still I want to mention the following very important results.

-$\textbf{Theorem}$ Let $X$ be a random variable with mean $\mu$ and meidan $m$.
+$\textbf{Theorem}$ Let $X$ be a random variable with mean $\mu$ and median $m$.

 - The value of $c$ that minimizes $E(X-c)^2$ is $c = \mu$.